-Graduate Thesis Weekend is the school’s biggest annual event.
-It is more than a final review of student projects, but rather over the course of three days, over 100 jurors and critics from all over the world converge at SCI-Arc in a symposium-like occasion where students, architects, urbanists, theorists, artists, academics, deans and chairs gather to consider, debate, and dispute emerging questions in architecture.
+Spanning three days of school-wide presentations, reviews, charrettes, and more, Graduate Thesis Weekend is the school’s largest annual event.
+Throughout the course of the weekend, graduate students present their thesis projects to practitioners, academics, jurors, and critics from around the world who converge at SCI-Arc in a symposium-like forum to consider, debate, and dispute emerging questions in architecture.

-Critics have included Thom Mayne, John McMorrough, Greg Lynn, Sylvia Lavin, Axel Killian, Mariana Ibañez, Eva Franch I Gilabert, Gabriel Esquivel, Maristella Casciato, Jeffrey Kipnis, Enrique Norten, Benjamin H. Bratton, Aaron Betsky, Frances Anderton, Marion Weiss, special thesis advisor Brett Steele (2017), Mark Wigley (2018) and Graduate Thesis Coordinator Florencia Pita.
+Critics have included Thom Mayne, John McMorrough, Greg Lynn, Sylvia Lavin, Axel Killian, Mariana Ibañez, Eva Franch i Gilabert, Gabriel Esquivel, Maristella Casciato, Jeffrey Kipnis, Enrique Norten, Benjamin H. Bratton, Aaron Betsky, Frances Anderton, Marion Weiss, special thesis advisor Brett Steele, Mark Wigley, and Graduate Programs Chair Elena Manferdini.

-Endowed by SCI-Arc Trustee Frank Gehry and his wife, Bertha, The Gehry Prize is a monetary prize awarded annually to the best graduate thesis projects
+Endowed by SCI-Arc Trustee Frank Gehry and his wife Bertha, the Gehry Prize is a monetary award recognizing the best graduate thesis projects each year.